 Let’s three resistors of resistance value R1, R2 and R3 are connected in such a way, that correct side terminal of every resistor are associated together as appeared in the figure beneath, and furthermore left side terminal of every resistor are additionally associated together.

 This combination is called resistances in parallel.
 If electric potential difference is connected over this combination, that point it will draw a current I (say).

 As this current will get three parallel paths through these three electrical resistances, the current will be divided into three parts.
 Say currents I1, I1 and I1 pass through resistor R1, R2 and R3 respectively.

 Where total source current

-Now, as from the figure it is clear that, each of the resistances in parallel, is connected across the same voltage source, the voltage drops across each resistor is same, and it is same as supply voltage V (say).
-Hence, according to Ohm’s law,
+Now, as from the figure it is clear that, each of the resistances in parallel, is over a similar voltage source, the voltage drops over every resistor is same, and it is same as supply voltage V (say).
+Consequently, as per Ohm’s law,

 Now, if we consider the equivalent resistance of the combination is R. Then,

 Now putting the values of I, I1, I2 and I3 in equation (1) we get,

 The above expression represents equivalent resistance of resistor in parallel.
 If there were n number of resistances connected in parallel, instead of three resistances, the expression of equivalent resistance would be